 An hour later, she was singing a different tune.
 As the peppers and aromatics cooked down, they became silky-soft, and so rich and flavorful.
 Their savory-sweet steam wafted out of the test kitchen and brought our bystander back.
 This time, she had a fork.
 “It smells so good, it’s like a warm hug,” she said.
 “I just want to hang around while it cooks.
-You don’t mind if I grab a pepper or two, you know, just to make sure they’re good?”
+How about if I taste a pepper or two, you know, just to make sure they’re good?”

 Trust us, they are very good — and once you have a jar, you’ll want to put them on everything.
 They’re terrific layered into a meatball sub or a roasted veggie sandwich.
 You can also spread them over homemade pizza.
 (Think salami, basil, and big islands of mozzarella).
 In fact, they’re so fantastic with cheese, we sometimes put a bowl of them on a cheeseboard.
 They’d be just the thing on our Italian cheeseboard.